Nottingham Contemporary Partnership Project 2017

-Art group used watercolours, chalk and pastels to create art inspired by beautiful areas of Nottingham.
-Many of us were inspired by the school grounds.
-We entered our art work into the, ‘My Beautiful Nottingham’ competition.
-One of our pupils, Katelyn Kendick, was selected as a finalist!
+A Key Stage 2 Art group used watercolours, chalk and pastels to create art inspired by beautiful areas of Nottingham, including the school grounds.
+Art work was entered into the, ‘My Beautiful Nottingham’ competition.
+One of our pupils was selected as a finalist!

-Art Group studied the artist RoyLichenstein and used his comic strip style art to create their own work.
+An Art group studied the artist RoyLichenstein and used his comic strip style art to create their own work.

 Art Leaders coach KS 1